-9.1.1 Soft-Start Capacitor, C{SS}
+9.1.1 Soft-Start Capacitor (C{SS})

-A capacitor on this pin provides the regulator with a soft-start feature (slow start-up).
-When the DC input voltage is first applied to the regulator, or when the Shutdown/Soft-start pin is allowed to go high, a constant current (approximately 5 μ A begins charging this capacitor).
-As the capacitor voltage rises, the regulator goes through four operating regions (see the bottom curve in Figure 31).
+A capacitor on this pin provides the regulator with a Soft-start feature (slow start-up).
+When the DC input voltage is first applied to the regulator, or when the Shutdown/Soft-start pin is allowed to go high, a constant current (approximately 5 μA begins charging this capacitor).
+As the capacitor voltage rises, the regulator goes through four operating regions (See the bottom curve in Figure 28).

-- 1. Regulator in Shutdown When the \overline{SD}/SS pin voltage is between 0 V and 1.3 V, the regulator is in shutdown, the output voltage is zero, and the IC quiescent current is approximately 85 μ A. - 2.
-Regulator ON, but the output voltage is zero With the $\overline{\text{SD}}/\text{SS}$ pin voltage between approximately 1.3 V and 1.8 V, the internal regulatory circuitry is operating, the quiescent current rises to approximately 5 mA, but the output voltage is still zero.
-Also, as the 1.3-V threshold is exceeded, the soft-start capacitor charging current decreases from 5 μA down to approximately 1.6 μA.
-This decreases the slope of capacitor voltage ramp. - 3.
-Soft-start Region When the \$\overline{SD}\script{SS}\$ pin voltage is between 1.8 V and 2.8 V (at 25°C), the regulator is in a soft-start condition.
-The switch (Pin 8) duty cycle initially starts out very low, with narrow pulses and gradually get wider as the capacitor \$\overline{SD}\script{SS}\$ pin ramps up towards 2.8 V. As the duty cycle increases, the output voltage also increases at a controlled ramp up.
-See the center curve in Figure 31.
+- 1. Regulator in shutdown: When the SD/SS pin voltage is between 0 V and 1.3 V, the regulator is in shutdown, the output voltage is zero, and the IC quiescent current is approximately 85 μA. - 2.
+Regulator ON, but the output voltage is zero: With the $\overline{\text{SD}}/\text{SS}$ pin voltage between approximately 1.3 V and 1.8 V, the internal regulator circuitry is operating, the quiescent current rises to approximately 5 mA, but the output voltage is still zero.
+Also, as the 1.3-V threshold is exceeded, the Soft-start capacitor charging current decreases from 5 μ A down to approximately 1.6 μ A. This decreases the slope of capacitor voltage ramp. - 3.
+Soft-start region: When the \overline{SD}/SS pin voltage is between 1.8 V and 2.8 V at 25°C, the regulator is in a Soft-start condition.
+The switch (Pin 1) duty cycle initially starts out very low, with narrow pulses and gradually get wider as the capacitor \overline{SD}/SS pin ramps up towards 2.8 V. As the duty cycle increases, the output voltage also increases at a controlled ramp up.
+See the center curve in Figure 28.
 The input supply current requirement also starts out at a low level for the narrow pulses and ramp up in a controlled manner.
-This is a very useful feature in some switcher topologies that require large start-up currents (such as the inverting configuration) which can load down the input power supply.
+This is a very useful feature in some switcher topologies that require large start-up currents (such as the inverting configuration) which can load down the input power supply. - Note: The lower curve shown in Figure 28 shows the Soft-start region from 0% to 100%.
+This is not the duty cycle percentage, but the output voltage percentage.
+Also, the Soft-start voltage range has a negative temperature coefficient associated with it. - 4.
+Normal operation: Above 2.8 V, the circuit operates as a standard pulse width modulated switching regulator.
+The capacitor continues to charge up until it reaches the internal clamp voltage of approximately 7 V. If this pin is driven from a voltage source, the current must be limited to about 1 mA.